SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 One batch of cells was incubated with cell culture medium with added 100&nbsp;ppm DMSO and another batch was incubated with only cell culture medium.
 These cell cultures served as controls in the data analysis.

-The cell culture medium was exchanged every other day and the cells were split at approx 90&nbsp;% confluency.
-After 14 days, the cells were harvested and split into aliquots of $1 \times 10^6$ cells and stored at -80&nbsp;°C.
+The cell culture medium was exchanged every other day, and the cells were split at approx 90&nbsp;% confluency.
+After 14 days, the cells were harvested, split into aliquots of $1 \times 10^6$ cells, and stored at -80&nbsp;°C.

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>

 ### Sample Preparation

-One aliquot of each sample was processed for label-based quantification (LBQ) using isobaric mass tags (TMTpro 16plex) whereas another aliquot of each sample was processed for label-free quantification (LFQ).
+One aliquot of each sample was processed for label-based quantification (LBQ) using isobaric mass tags (TMTpro 16plex), whereas another aliquot of each sample was processed for label-free quantification (LFQ).

-In either case, the proteins were digested, reduced and alkylated for bottom-up proteomics
+In either case, the proteins were digested, reduced, and alkylated for bottom-up proteomics.

 In the case of label-based quantification, the pooled sample was pre-fractionated at high pH into 8 fractions.